36web/gulp-static-i18n-html/README.md

 ```
 dist/
 |
-+-- index.html (<-- the english version)
++-- index.html (<-- the English version)
 |
 +-- fr/
 |   |
-|   +-- index.html (<-- the french version)
+|   +-- index.html (<-- the French version)
 |
 +-- de/
 |   |
-|   +-- index.html (<-- the german version)
+|   +-- index.html (<-- the German version)
 +
 ```
 By default, all relative links e.g. for stylesheets or images are edited automatically to fit to new folder structure.
 In the example above
 ```<link rel="stylesheet" href="./assets/styles.css">```
-remains the same for the english version but becomes
+remains the same for the English version but becomes
 ```<link rel="stylesheet" href=".././assets/styles.css">```
-for the french and german version.
-If you want to disabled this behaviour set `options.fixPaths: false`.
+for the French and German version.
+If you want to disable this behaviour, set `options.fixPaths: false`.

 See [node-static-i18n](https://github.com/claudetech/node-static-i18n) documentation for more information.